kungpaogao/Lux-Meter/README.md

 - Logs and saves data to .CSV files on an SD card
 - Easily customizable log and sync intervals

+### Planned Features
+- Automatic creation of new log files each day
+- Other stuff...

 ## Hardware
 - Arduino Uno R3 (+ USB cable)
 - BH1750 light sensor